computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 This assignment is due before {{ page.due_date | date: "%I:%M%p" }} on {{ page.due_date | date: "%A, %B %-d, %Y" }}.
 </div>

-Generating with Large Pre-Trained Language Models<span class="text-muted"> : Assignment 12</span>
+Generating Text with Large Pre-Trained Language Models<span class="text-muted"> : Assignment 12</span>
 =============================================================

-For this homework, we will combine ideas from the entire course: language models, vector-based word representations, and neural networks.
+For this homework, we will combine ideas from the entire class: language models, vector-based word representations, and neural networks.
 We'll be using large, pre-trained language models to generate text.

 The current state-of-the-art models for a variety of natural language processing tasks belong to the **Transformer Family**, which are models based on the Transformer architecture.
 The Transformer can be thought of as a big feed-forward network, with some fancy bells and whistles such as the attention mechanism.
 You might be wondering: why are we moving back to feed-forward networks after such success with recurrent neural networks and variants like LSTMs?
 It turns out that although recurrent models are naturally poised to handle sequences as inputs, their non-serial nature makes them difficult to train in a distributed/parallel fashion.
 This means that serial networks can be trained faster, allowing orders of magnitude more training data to be used.
 Some examples of notable state-of-the-art Transformer based models are Google's BERT, and Open AI's GPT-2.